-Tuition for any class dropped by a student is refundable according to university policy.
-The date of withdrawal for purposes of tuition credit shall be the date on which the withdrawal form was received by the Registrar's Office.
-Students who register but do not attend classes will not receive a tuition credit unless they officially withdraw by the posted deadlines.
+Tuition for any class dropped by a student is refundable according to the following tuition refund schedule.
+The date of withdrawal for purposes of the refund calculation shall be the date on which the withdrawal form is received by the Registrar's Office.
+Students who register but do not attend class will not receive a tuition refund unless they officially withdraw by the posted deadlines.